 - B Vitamins: Whole grains and seeds in granola supply B vitamins, which aid in energy metabolism and brain function.

 Some granola products may be fortified with additional nutrients, such as calcium or vitamin D, to enhance their health benefits.
-These fortified options make granola an even better choice as a nighttime snack, providing extra support for bone health and overall nutrition while satisfying late-night cravings.
+These fortified options make granola as a nighttime snack an even better choice, providing extra support for bone health and overall nutrition while satisfying late-night cravings.
+Choosing granola as a nighttime snack can help ensure a nutrient-dense option that promotes wellness.

 Calorie Count and Portion Considerations

-Granola is calorie-dense, primarily due to its fat and carbohydrate content.
-A typical serving size is around 1/4 to 1/2 cup (30–60 grams), which provides approximately 120–250 calories.
-However, portions can vary depending on the brand and recipe, with some granolas containing higher amounts of added sugars and oils.
+Granola as a nighttime snack is calorie-dense, primarily due to its fat and carbohydrate content.
+A typical serving size is around 1/4 to 1/2 cup (30–60 grams), providing approximately 120–250 calories.
+However, portions can vary depending on the brand and recipe, with some granola as a nighttime snack options containing higher amounts of added sugars and oils.
+Practicing portion control is key to enjoying granola as a nighttime snack without excessive calorie intake.

 To enjoy granola without overindulging in calories: